 While it is your or your agent’s responsibility to apply for the visa, Erin School of English will give all reasonable assistance to you in your visa application process.

 The following steps are required to apply for a visa:

 - School receives fully completed Booking Form which indicates your course, exact dates of commencement and completion of course, exact dates of planned arrival and departure, and exact dates of Host Family Accommodation.

 - Erin School will then issue an Invoice.

-- On receipt of payment or notice of payment Erin School issues a Letter of Admission detailing the course and period of stay along with acknowledgement of fees paid.
+- On notice of payment Erin School issues a Letter of Admission detailing the course and period of stay along with acknowledgement of fees paid.